CellProfiler/CellProfiler-Analyst/README.txt

 columns to find images (or groups) that are enriched or depleted for a particular phenotype based on object counts or enrichment scores.

-Enrichment scores are computed as the log area under the ROC curve for the posterior versus the prior distribution.
+Enrichment scores are computed as the logit area under the ROC curve for the posterior versus the prior distribution.
 The prior is computed from the full experiment using a Dirichlet-Multinomial distribution fit to the groups, and the posterior is computed for each group independently.